5 things I wish I knew before hiking to Everest Base Camp

 With that being said, there are a few things I wish I had known before hopping on that plane to Lukla to trek to Everest Base Camp.
 Little things that I think others would find helpful along their journey.

 I love meat.
 I'm sorry if you feel I shouldn't, but for me it's the best part of any meal.
 Yes, there is meat along the trail, but where is it coming from?

 My advice is bring things like beef jerky, salmon jerky, or anything that's going to help supplement that protein loss in your diet.
 I had a small bag of beef jerky, but it only lasted until day 8 (of 12) and I really wish I had a second bag.

 The same can be said for dairy.
 You don't know where it's coming from or how long it's be sitting.
 Boy did I miss cheese!
 At the end of the journey, I ate a pizza.
 It was the best pizza I’ve ever eaten because I missed cheese so much - in reality it was a mediocre pizza.
 12 days of hiking to and from Everest Base Camp will do that to you.

 Many of the days on the way to Everest Base Camp are what is known as "Nepali Flat.”
-This loosely means rolling hills and lots of them.
-There were only a few strenuous uphills that I thought would never end, which is strange considering how high up into the clouds the trek take you.
+This loosely means rolling, sometimes steep, hills and lots of them.
+There were only a few strenuous uphills that I thought would never end, which is strange considering how high up into the clouds they trek take you.
 However, the trek was a mental challenge.
 Hiking for 12 days can be difficult back home in Vermont, but add altitude into that and you've got a mental game like no other.

 I found that hiking and chatting helped with this at times.
 Or, if I didn't want to talk, knowing someone had my back made all the difference.
 There were a few days I hiked in silence and cried.
 I didn't think I was going to be able to make it to the next village.